linjenny07/blender/.github/README.md

 -->

 [!DISCLAMER]
 Code written with the help of chatGPT.
 Contains questionable choices and weird approaches.
-I did this for educational purposes, learning about YAML and what github actions can do.
+I started this project to compile the source code into a ipa since i dont have a mac and I am also doing it educational purposes, learning about YAML and what github actions can do.
 PLEASE DONT JUDUGE 🙏

 > [!IMPORTANT]
 > Cloning from this [GitHub mirror](https://github.com/blender/blender) may cause Git LFS errors.
 To avoid this, use `GIT_LFS_SKIP_SMUDGE=1` when doing your initial clone.